jarrod227/capstone_project/docs/detection.md

 | `rms` | Signal energy |
 | `derivative_variance` | Roughness/regularity of change |

-These 10 features are extracted from **both** eog_v and eog_h channels (20 total), allowing the classifier to distinguish all 8 event classes including horizontal gaze directions that are invisible on eog_v alone.
+These 10 features are extracted from **both** eog_v and eog_h channels (20 total), allowing the classifier to distinguish all 9 event classes (including triple blink and horizontal gaze directions that are invisible on eog_v alone).

 ## Head Roll Detection